-- Lot dimensions and area shall not be less than the requirements of the Zoning Ordinance, or as required by soil or topography conditions, whichever is greater. - 2.
-Where there is a reasonable question about the suitability of a lot or lots for its or their intended use due to shape or the presence of such factors as rock formations, steep slopes, unusual surface configurations, tendency to periodic flooding, poor drainage, unsuitable soil or soils, and inadequate capacity for sanitary sewer disposal, the Planning Board may, by majority vote, withhold approval of such lot or lots.
+- 1. Lot dimensions and area shall not be less than the requirements of the Zoning Ordinance, or as required by soil or topography conditions, whichever is greater. - 2.
+Where there is a reasonable question about the suitability of a lot or lots for its or their intended use due to shape or the presence of such factors as rock formations, steep slopes, unusual surface configurations, tendency to periodic flooding, poor drainage, unsuitable soil or soils, and inadequate capacity for sanitary sewer disposal, the Planning Board may, by majority vote, withhold approval of such lot or lots. - 3.
+Where extra width has been dedicated for widening of existing streets, lots shall begin at such extra width line, and all setbacks shall be measured from such line. - 4.
+Insofar as is practical, side lot lines should be at right angles to straight streets, and radial to curved streets. - 5.
+Lots shall be graded in such a manner to prevent the collection of water at low points exclusive of engineering practices thereon.